 I was not amused that an appliance that was replaced with a new one in June, 2015 needed a new circuit board in less than a year.
 Dan at Mohave RV Repair here showing me the board, said that about 90% of the problems they come across with these washers are the boards.
 He’s never seen any physical evidence like anything looking burned, corroded or weak solder.
 They’ve never been given a reason for these frequent board failures, but when troubleshooting with Splendide, that’s what they say and just replace them.
 He did say Splendide’s tech help is very good and responsive when they have a question.

 Since there had been question about something maybe clogging the lines, he checked them for me and showed me how there are filters that help in that regard.
 He also told me the new machines have a built in surge protector, so I don’t understand why Darrell suggested the new boards fail due to a power surge.

 Dan said he sees problems from using too much detergent or loading it too full so that it vibrates violently and breaks the pulley.
 I told him about the inconsistent info I’d seen from Splendide about the type of detergent to use and he said he’d been told by a tech there that they don’t recommend dry detergents.
 (See Inconsistent Info on main Splendide page for that maddening issue).

-For more details about this service and why I ended up concluding I’d never use them again, see my page: Mohave RV and Marine Repair.
+While I was satisfied with their service in this regard, for details about why I ended up concluding I’d never use them again, see my page: Mohave RV and Marine Repair.